MantasVis/ChatRoom/README.md

 # About

-A chat room app that allows people to chat through a LAN connection.
+An instang messaging app that allows people to chat.

 ## Features